NHP-ESCo/ocpp-middleware/README.md

 - Publish API documentation
 - Integrate OCPP2.0 in the application

+LICENSE
+This software is released under MIT license

 We hope this application could be a good starting point for new projects.
 Good luck everybody!